reanahub/docs.reana.io/docs/advanced-usage/access-control/voms-proxy/index.md

 `userkey.pem` following [voms-proxy-init
 documentation](https://ca.cern.ch/ca/Help/?kbid=024010).

-Please check that your credentials are in order by logging in to LXPLUS:
+Please check that your credentials are working well on LXPLUS.
+Start by logging in to LXPLUS:

 ```console
 $ ssh johndoe@lxplus.cern.ch